KentaGoto/XlsDocPPT2X/README.md

 **Synopsys**
 A directory with __copy attached at the end of the specified directory is created in the same location, and the converted file is placed in it.
-Spaces in folder names and file names are replaced with underscores.